TriplyDB/Documentation/docs/triply-client-js/index.md

    yarn init -y
    ```

    This will create a `package.json` file.
+You can optionally edit this file to enter more specific metadata for your project.

-4. Add TypeScript and TriplyDB.js as dependencies:
+4. Add TypeScript and TriplyDB.js as dependencies to your project:

    ```sh
    yarn add typescript @triply/triplydb